cysouw/diathesis/text/c05_preverbs.md

 - The nine prepositions *ab, an, auf, aus, bei, ein (~in), nach, vor, zu* are frequently used as verb particles leading to diathesis.
 - The preposition *mit* only occurs as a verb particle in completely transparent derivation that never result in a diathesis, e.g. *arbeiten* 'to work' becomes *mitarbeiten* 'to work along' (see [@sec:preverb-intranstive-without-diathesis; @sec:preverb-transitive-without-diathesis]).
 - A few polysyllabic prepositions are only used very rarely as verb particles, namely *entlang, entgegen, gegenüber, hinter, neben, zwischen*.
-- Crucially, the remaining prepositions are never used as verb particles with a verb root, namely *außer, bis, für, gegen, ohne, seit, von*.
+- Crucially, the remaining prepositions are never used as verb particles with a verb root, namely *außer, bis, für, gegen, ohne, seit, von* (with only incidental examples like *fürsprechen*).
 It is unclear to me whether there is any deeper reason for the absence of any such derivations.

 The two main groups of prepositional preverbs that are involved in diathesis show an intriguing semantic structure.
 Note that this semantic structure involves their prepositional meaning, not their function as preverbs:

 - the prefix/particle prepositions *durch, über, unter, um* describe a movement along an object, i.e. 'through, over, under, around', respectively.
 - the particle-only prepositions come in semantic pairs describing either a directional movement, i.e. *zu/ab* 'to/from' and *ein/aus* 'in/out', or a position, i.e. *vor/nach* 'before/after' and *bei/an/auf* 'near/on/on top'.

 Used as a preverb, the meaning of the preposition can be highly variable.
 For example, the verb *antanzen* [cf. @felfe2012: 1] has at least the following possible interpretations [@next].
-In this chapter, I will only sporadically comment on these semantics details when they not also involve a diathesis.
+In this chapter, I will only sporadically comment on these semantics details.

 ::: ex
 a.
 Der Rüpel hat mich angetanzt. \